hunterirving/matryoshka/readme.md

 - `⌘ + S` export tasks to .txt file
 - `⌘ + O` import tasks from .txt file

-## themes
-press `F2` to cycle through available themes.

 ## browser compatibility
-this application is designed to run on modern, desktop web browsers with javascript enabled.<br>mobile browsers are technically supported, but a physical keyboard is required (for now).
+matryoshka is designed to run on modern, desktop web browsers with javascript enabled.<br>mobile browsers are technically supported, but a physical keyboard is required (for now).

 ## privacy
 all data is stored locally on your machine.<br>no data is sent to or stored on any external servers.

 ## licenses
-this project is licensed under the <a href="/LICENSE.txt">GNU General Public License v3.0</a>.
+this project is licensed under the <a href="LICENSE.txt">GNU General Public License v3.0</a>.

-the <a href="https://velvetyne.fr/fonts/basteleur/">Basteleur</a> font by <a href="https://keussel.studio/">Keussel</a> (distributed by <a href="https://velvetyne.fr/">Velvetyne</a>) is licensed under the <a href="/resources/fonts/LICENSE (Basteleur Moonlight).txt">SIL Open Font License, version 1.1</a>.
+the <a href="https://velvetyne.fr/fonts/basteleur/">Basteleur</a> font by <a href="https://keussel.studio/">Keussel</a> (distributed by <a href="https://velvetyne.fr/">Velvetyne</a>) is licensed under the <a href="resources/fonts/LICENSE (Basteleur Moonlight).txt">SIL Open Font License, version 1.1</a>.